Liverpool, Nova Scotia: History

 Liverpool's harbour was an ancient seasonal camp of Nova Scotia's native Mi'kmaq and was known as Ogomkigeak meaning "dry sandy place" and Ogukegeok, meaning "place of departure".
-Samuel de Champlain originally named the harbour Port Rossignol, in honour of Captain Rossignol, an early 17th-century founder of New France in North America who used the harbour for trading.
+Samuel de Champlain's De Monts originally named the harbour Port Rossignol, following the arrest of prominent trader and New France founder Captain Rossignol whom he arrested here, and seized his vessel for contraband trade with the natives.

 Later Nicolas Denys, a pioneering 17th-century French explorer and trader of Nova Scotia, was granted land here by the leader of Acadia, Isaac de Razilly (c.
 1632).

 Following the Expulsion of the Acadians (1755) during the French and Indian War (the North American theatre of the Seven Years' War), Liverpool was founded by New England Planters (commercially organized settlers) as a fishing port in 1759, originally named Lingley after Admiral Charles Lingley, and then renamed after Liverpool in England - which also lies along its own Mersey River.
 Silvanus Cobb was an original proprietor of the town.
 In 1759 Capt.
 Cobb became a proprietor of the new township of Liverpool.
 Liverpool township was to run from Cape Sable Island to Port Medway and continuing 14 miles inland from the shore.
 Sylvanus transported many of the other original residents to the new settlement.
 On July 1, 1760, at the first meeting of the proprietors, Capt.
 Cobb made a petition to be granted a piece of land to build a house and a wharf.
 The land was granted and the house was built at the foot of present-day Wolfe Street.
 There is a park and monument to Cobb at the site of his original home which was built from materials he transported from New England.